karelia/ConnectionKit/README.md

 ### FTP

 FTP is very similar to plain WebDAV, except it always asks for authentication.
-Usually, you respond with a username and password, but can ask to `-continueWithoutCredentialForAuthenticationChallenge:` for anonymous FTP login.
+Usually, you respond with a username and password, but can pass a `nil` credential for anonymous FTP login.

 ### WebDAV over HTTPS